Raymond III, Count of Tripoli

-After Baldwin V died in the summer of 1186, Raymond convoked the barons of the realm to an assembly to Nablus; this enabled Sibylla's supporters to take possession of Jerusalem.
-Raymond tried to persuade Sybilla's half-sister Isabella and Isabella's husband, Humphrey IV of Toron, to claim the throne, but Humphrey swore fealty to Sybilla and Guy.
-Raymond refused to do homage to them and made an alliance with Saladin, allowing Saladin to cross Galilee during his campaigns against Jerusalem and to place a garrison in Tiberias.
-Raymond was reconciled with Guy only after Saladin decided to launch a full-scale invasion against the crusaders in the summer of 1187.
-He commanded the vanguard of the crusaders' army in the Battle of Hattin, which ended with their catastrophic defeat.
-Raymond was one of the few crusader commanders who were not killed or captured.
+Baldwin V died suddenly in the summer of 1186, and Raymond convoked the barons of the realm to an assembly to Nablus.
+In his absence, Sibylla's supporters took possession of Jerusalem.
+Raymond tried to persuade Sybilla's half-sister, Isabella, and Isabella's husband, Humphrey IV of Toron, to claim the throne, but Humphrey swore fealty to Sybilla and Guy.
+Raymond refused to do homage to them and made an alliance with Saladin, allowing Saladin to cross Galilee during his campaigns against Jerusalem and to place a garrison in Galilee's capital Tiberias.
+In the summer of 1187, Saladin decided to launch a full-scale invasion against the crusaders, and only then was Raymond reconciled with Guy.
+Raymond commanded the vanguard of the crusaders' army in the Battle of Hattin, which ended with their catastrophic defeat.
+He was one of the few crusader commanders who were not killed or captured.
 He fled to Tyre and then to Tripoli, where he died (probably of pleurisy) after bequeathing Tripoli to his godson, Raymond of Antioch.
+The late 12th-century historian William of Tyre held Raymond III in high regard, and contemporaneous Muslim historians praised his intelligence.
+After the Battle of Hattin, Western historians tended to blame him for the crusaders' catastrophic defeat.
+In modern historiography, scholarly opinions are divided, with some historians accepting William of Tyre's assessment, and others emphasizing Raymond's selfishness and failures.

 Early life

-Born in 1140, Raymond was the only son of Raymond II of Tripoli (r.
+Born in 1140, Raymond was the only son of Count Raymond II of Tripoli (r.
 1137–1152) and Hodierna of Jerusalem.
-He first witnessed a letter of grant of his father in 1151.
-The letter was also signed by his mother, an influential and active "political agent" of her age similar to her sisters, Queen Melisende of Jerusalem (r.
+The Tripolitan dynasty originated in the County of Toulouse in southern France, but by the middle of the 12th century links between their Occitanian homeland and their county in the Levant had weakened.
+Raymond was still a child when he first witnessed a letter of grant of his father in 1151.
+The letter was also signed by his mother, an influential and active "political agent" of her age (as the historian Kevin J. Lewis characterises her), similar to her sisters, Queen Melisende of Jerusalem (r.
 1131–1153) and Dowager Princess Alice of Antioch.
 Her husband's jealousy gave rise to scandalous matrimonial strife during the early 1150s.
 Although Queen Melisende came to Tripoli to mediate a reconciliation, Hodierna decided to leave for Jerusalem.
-Shortly after their departure, a band of Assassins murdered Raymond II at Tripoli's southern gate.
-Melisende's son Baldwin III of Jerusalem (r.
+Shortly after their departure, a band of Nizari Assassins murdered Raymond II at Tripoli's southern gate.
+Melisende's son King Baldwin III of Jerusalem (r.
 1143–1163), who was staying in Tripoli, recalled the widowed Hodierna to the town.